-Room (size: 13,5m²) with twin (two beds of 1m width - we can fix them together if needed) with shower/bath.
+Room (size: 13,5m²) with twin beds (each 1m wide - we can fix them together if needed) with shower/bath.
 Artful rooms along the art concept of the Teufelhof - wired up in Teufelhof standard.
-The rooms are accessible by elevator only (due to preservation of sites of historic interest).
+The rooms are accessible by stairs only (due to preservation of sites of historic interest).

 The art room 7: "just today"

 Without preliminary drawing or sketching in advance, the drawing is created directly on the wall, around the corners and across the ceiling.
 The artist is rubbing the black acrylic paint with bristle brushes on the walls and the bright areas are left out.
 The image develops only during the process on site and is increasingly compact and concrete.

 No clear illustration of something concrete is being sought thereby, but rather a mood and a movement created in the room.
 The space becomes a kind of inner landscape, modelled by light and dark, density and openness, dynamism and energy.

 It's all about the immaterial or fleeting things like motion, force and wind, the eternal back and forth between two poles as light and shadow, day and night, the up and down and the presence and absence of the body in a space.
 The empty spaces, the undrawn areas, are an important part of the whole image, similar to a break in a piece of music.

 The artist is interested in the dissolution of a single perspective and in the creation of potential spaces that surround the observer completely.
 Depending on the angel of view - whether you are entering the door, lying on the bed or tarrying on the armchair - the complete image changes.
 The observer can move around the room, gaze and become virtually a part of the picture.